 What is GSOC-UAW Local 2110?

 The union of graduate employees at New York University.
-Drawing from a membership of several thousand from across most of NYU’s graduate schools, we represent roughly 1,200 graduate workers in any given semester who are teaching assistants, adjunct instructors, social science research assistants, and graduate assistants.
+Drawing from a membership of several thousand from across most of NYU’s graduate schools, we represent over 2000 graduate workers in any given semester who are teaching assistants, adjunct instructors, social science research assistants, and graduate assistants.
 We are affiliated with the United Auto Workers and are the first recognized union of graduate employees at a private university in the United States.

 What is GSOC all about?